hexdump0815/imagebuilder/systems/chromebook_oak/readme.md

 - https://github.com/hexdump0815/linux-mainline-mediatek-mt81xx-kernel/blob/master/readme.mt7

+## priority

+- medium: will be worked on and improved from time to time, waiting for working suspend/resume on latest kernels and mainline gpu driver to get ready

 ## special notes

 - this system stays on the linux v5.10 kernel for now as later mainline kernels have problems with the display reinitialization after resume